The following links can assist you in finding the appropriate paperwork

 - Select the certificate that you CURRENTLY hold from the list.

-- If you are applying for your initial Washington State Certification, Renewing your current Certification, or adding endorsements to your current certification, log in or create an account in the EDS system and complete the online Application.
+- If you are applying for your initial Washington State Certification, renewing your current Certification, or adding endorsements to your current certificate, log in or create an account in the EDS system and complete the online Application.

-- After you receive your certificate, please provide our Human Resources office a copy.
+- After you receive your certificate, please provide our Human Resources office with a copy.

 Continuing Education is a requirement for all certificated educators in Washington.
 Review the application types below to find the application that's right for you based on your current status.
 Certificates you may apply for if you have previously held or currently hold a state of Washington Teaching Certificate.

 The application that needs to be completed will vary depending upon the current or most previous certificate held.
 The list below also contains Limited Teaching Certificates that must be initiated by a state of Washington employer on behalf of the educator.